AtlasOfLivingAustralia/ala-security-project/ala-auth-plugin/README.md

 See [this page](https://github.com/AtlasOfLivingAustralia/ala-auth-plugin/wiki/1.x-Migration-Guide) on the wiki for steps to upgrade from 1.x.

 ## Changelog
+- **Version 2.2** (13/06/2018):
+  - Updates for ALA CAS 5
+  - Update ALA CAS client
+  - Update userdetails-service-client
+  - Always use the CAS HttpServletRequestFilter to put the CAS principal in the request scope if it's available.
 - **Version 2.1.4**:
   - Support both `authenticateOnlyIfLoggedInPattern` and `authenticateOnlyIfLoggedInFilterPattern` properties for the only if previously logged in filter.
 - **Version 2.1.3** (17/06/2017):